More about Neutron Majorana mass from Exotic Instantons: an alternative mechanism in Low-Scale String theory: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper, we have seen a model for the generation of a Majorana mass from Exotic stringy instantons, as a variant of models proposed in \cite{Addazi1,Addazi2,Addazi3,Addazi4}.
 We have discussed a scenario in which new color-triplet states interact with ordinary quarks, mediating a neutron-antineutron transition.
 The key of the mechanism is the generation of a non-perturbative quartic interaction among color-triplets and quarks from Exotic Instantons.
 Proton is not destabilized in this model as well as neutralino or other possible LSP.
 As a consequence, neutron-antineutron transition can be fast as $\tau_{n\bar{n}}\simeq 300\, \rm yr$ ($1000\, \rm TeV)$, in a low scale string theory scenario $M_{S}=10\div 10^{3}\, \rm TeV$.
 This scenario can be well compatible with FCNC limits, in particular with $K_{0}-\bar{K}_{0}$ and $b\rightarrow s\gamma$.
+Finally we discussed how this scenario motivates direct researches of colored triplets and exotic instantons in high energy proton-proton colliders.
 In the Early Universe, new decays $\phi_{C}\rightarrow \bar{q}\bar{q},qq$, also counting one-loop contributions, could generate a Baryon asymmetry (BAU).
 However, such a processes could be not enough efficient because of washing-out collisions, generated by exotic instantons, like $d^{c}d^{c} \rightarrow \phi_{C}\phi_{C}$, and by sphalerons successively.
 On the other hand, string theory suggests that all couplings are dynamical degrees of freedom, stabilized by fluxes and instantons.
 The scale generated by exotic instantons depends on geometric moduli, associated to the shape of E2-brane cycles wrapping the Calabi-Yau.
-As a consequence, E2-branes' kahler moduli can evolve as dynamical degrees of freedom, so that $e^{-S_{E2}}(modulini)[t_{Early-Universe}]<<e^{-S_{E2}}(modulini)[t_{Present-Epoch}]$.
+As a consequence, E2-branes K\"ahler moduli can evolve as dynamical degrees of freedom, so that $e^{-S_{E2}}(modulini)[t_{Early-Universe}]<<e^{-S_{E2}}(modulini)[t_{Present-Epoch}]$.
 This corresponds to a dynamical enlargement of 3-cycles radii, wrapped in the Calabi-Yau, during the cosmological evolution.
 For example, geometric moduli can be stabilized to a "solitonic solution" of the Cosmological time $t$, $\mathcal{F}(t)=e^{-S_{E2}}(t)$, connecting two asymptotic branches $\mathcal{F}_{1}=\mathcal{F}(t_{Early-Universe})$ and $\mathcal{F}_{2}=\mathcal{F}(t_{Present-Epoch})>>\mathcal{F}_{1}$.
 This is plausible, also considering that usually the dependence on moduli is exponential-like, while a soliton solution is usually a combination of hyperbolic functions, {\it i.e} a combination of exponentials.
-In this way, exotic instantons' effects are strongly suppressed during the Early Universe, not washing-out baryon asymmetries, generated after inflation.
+In this way, exotic instantons effects are strongly suppressed during the Early Universe, not washing-out baryon asymmetries, generated after inflation.
 On the other hand, neutron-antineutron oscillations remain reachable for the next generation of experiments.
 Such a hypothesis deserves future theoretical and numerical investigations in string phenomenology and baryogenesis calculations.